agc93/acmi/docs/content/changelog/_index.md

 This is a brief summary only of major changes in each version.

+- **0.2.6**
+  - Update with name mappings for OAS DLC aircraft
+  - Now requires a path, showing an error if one isn't given.
 - **0.2.5**
   - Minor improvements to canopy detection, including PA's insane inconsistencies
 - **0.2.4**